 From managing a website to keeping your devices protected, cyber security is an important facet in 21st century life.

 Today, we’re looking at the top 11 ways poor security in the cyber world can harm you.
-We’re also going to show you how to get around those kinds of problems in the first place.
+We’re also going to show you how to avoid those kinds of problems in the first place.

 Why is Cyber Security So Important, Anyway?